 You can read the publisher’s letter here.

 This entry was posted on Monday, March 23rd, 2009 at 1:40 pm and is filed under Business News, Layoffs, Local news, NewMedia.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.